-BIOL348 is a study of the ecology principles as applied to individuals, populations, communities, and ecosystems' levels of organisation.
+BIOL348 is a study of the ecology principles as applied to individuals, populations, communities, and ecosystems' levels of organization.
 Labs feature the characterization of ecological systems using standard field and lab techniques.
 Weekly: two lectures and one 3-hour lab.

-BIOL373 Cellular and Molecular Biology 3
+BIOL373 Cellular and Molecular Biology3Prerequisites: BIOL166, CHEM132

-Prerequisites: BIOL166, CHEM132